-I hadn't planned on becoming a psychotherapist, and the path that led me to being one was definitely not a straight line.
+I hadn't planned on becoming a psychotherapist, and the path that led me to becoming one was definitely not a straight line.

-I graduated with a Bachelor of Design from the Alberta University of the Arts (2002), then moved to New York where I began my dream career as a Graphic Designer in the magazine publishing industry.
-Four years later I returned home to Victoria completely burnt out.
+I graduated with a Bachelor of Design from the Alberta University of the Arts in 2002, then moved to New York City, where I worked as a graphic designer in the magazine publishing industry for the next four years.

-I continued to work as a graphic designer, but I also began the hard work of healing from my own past traumas.
-I realized I wasn't really living—I was still surviving.
-Through counselling and psychotherapy, I began to remember parts of me that I'd forgotten, and began volunteering and working at a transition house for women and children fleeing violence.
-I was filled with a new sense of purpose and passion, and went back to school to complete my Masters of Art in Counselling Psychology (2012).
+I then returned home to Victoria, and continued to work as a graphic designer, but I also began the hard work of healing from my own past traumas.
+I realized I wasn't really living—I was surviving.
+Through counselling, I began to reclaim parts of myself that I thought I had lost.
+I began volunteering and working at a transition house for women and children fleeing violence, and was filled with a new sense of purpose and passion.
+I decided to go back to school and completed my Masters of Art in Counselling Psychology in 2012.

 .